 Our Existing Network

-SIIT continues to expand its provincial impact and now encompasses a network of three principal campus sites, eight strategically located career and trades training centres, two mobile job connection units, and over 35 community learning sites.
+SIIT continues to expand its provincial impact and now encompasses a network of three principal campus sites, nine strategically located career and trades training centres, two mobile job connection units, and over 35 community learning sites.

 SIIT maintains focus on advancement of post-secondary education, adult education and skill development for all First Nation peoples through multiple pathways that support student success.
 One of SIIT’s key strategies is to enter into partnerships to ensure growth, innovation, and opportunity for Indigenous people.